EclipseCN/PhenoBERT/README.md

 ### Citation:

-Yuhao Feng, Lei Qi, Weidong Tian*; PhenoBERT: a combined deep learning method for automated recognition of human phenotype ontology.
-Coming soon
+Y. Feng, L. Qi and W. Tian, "PhenoBERT: a combined deep learning method for automated recognition of human phenotype ontology," in IEEE/ACM Transactions on Computational Biology and Bioinformatics, doi: 10.1109/TCBB.2022.3170301.